briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 - [ ] Mention CloudFormation template as an option for managing S3 backend resources [link](https://www.bti360.com/mng-terraform-state-cloudformation/)
 - [ ] [https://discuss.hashicorp.com/t/setup-terraform-github-action-fails-during-init-before-while-managing-workspaces-in-terraform-cloud/29659/2](https://discuss.hashicorp.com/t/setup-terraform-github-action-fails-during-init-before-while-managing-workspaces-in-terraform-cloud/29659/2)

 ### Important TODOs

+- [ ] Detail the repository secrets that must be added to GitHub in order for GitHub Actions to work for shared resources environments and ad hoc environments
+  - [ ] AWS Key Pair to be used on bastion host
+  - [ ] ACM certificate
+  - [ ] AWS Region
+  - [ ] S3 Backend bucket name
+  - [ ] Other environment variables that will be available for all GitHub Action jobs

+- [ ] Fix Workspace issues once and for all
+  - [ ] Delete all ad hoc environments and all shared resources environments
+  - [ ] Delete all state from the S3 bucket in order to start from scratch
+  - [ ] Create two files for shared resources environments and make sure they can both be created
+  - [ ] Draft a post on the forum about the workspace configuration issues I'm having in order to make sure that I have tried everything
+  - [ ] The shared resources and ad hoc environments should be able to be created without errors about workspace configuration

+### Notes about TF_WORKSPACE

+- It can override selections made using the `terraform workspace` commands
+- If you set the TF_WORKSPACE environment variable to an empty or new configuration, then there will be issues

+- [ ] Add parameters to names of GitHub Actions runs (version numbers, env names for shared resources, ad hoc environment names)

 - [x] Add collectstatic and migrate commands to GitHub Actions workflow via run-task command (with logs)
 - [ ] Create a combined Django management command that can be used for database mgirations and collectstatic commands